Samaritan Club of Calgary

 For over 100 years we’ve provided short-term assistance to Calgarians in need.

-We were founded in 1910 by Mrs. J.H.
-Woods (Leonora), wife of the publisher of the Calgary Herald who had seen young women getting off the trains with nothing but a suitcase.
+We were founded in 1910 by Mrs. Lenora Woods, wife of the publisher of the Calgary Herald who had seen young women getting off the trains with nothing but a suitcase.
 Leonora felt compelled to help them and assembled a team who drove a team of horses with a buckboard around the city collecting junk, rags and paper – the sales of which benefited new arrivals to Calgary.
 Rummage sales, garden parties, teas, concerts and dances were other sources of revenue.
-Leonora’s generosity has now grown into a team of over 160 volunteer women who raise funds throughout the year to help hundreds of Calgarians each year.
+Leonora’s generosity has now grown into a team of over 160 volunteer women who raise funds throughout the year to help hundreds of Calgarians in need.

 The Samaritan Club of Calgary is 100% volunteer-run, this means no office rent or paid staff, all of our proceeds go back into the community.
 The Club is dedicated to providing a “hand up” to Calgarians in need.
 The Club provides support to families in crisis or out of options only by referral from health care professionals such as public health nurses or social workers.
 Each request for assistance must come either by phone call or written request for assistance with: